razee-io/Razee/README.md

    <tbody>
       <tr>
          <td><a href="https://github.com/razee-io/watch-keeper">Watch Keeper</a></td>
          <td>Watch Keeper is responsible to retrieve configuration information for Kubernetes resources and to send this data to the RazeeDash API.
 To use Watch Keeper, simply install this component in your cluster and add the <code>razee/watch-resource</code> label to all resources that you want to monitor.
 After you add the label, Watch Keeper retrieves configuration information from the Kubernetes API server and immediately sends this data to the RazeeDash API.
 This process repeats once every hour.
-In addition, the Watch Keeper adds a Kubernetes event watcher to your resource so that the Watch Keeper is notified by Kubernetes when the configuration of your resource changes. </td>
+In addition, Watch Keeper adds a Kubernetes event watcher to your resource so that Watch Keeper is notified by Kubernetes when the configuration of your resource changes. </td>
       </tr>
       <tr>
          <td><a href="https://github.com/razee-io/razeedash-api">RazeeDash API</a></td>
-         <td>RazeeDash API is a service that receives Kubernetes resource configurations and resource definitions from the Watch Keeper.
+         <td>RazeeDash API is a service that receives Kubernetes resource configurations and resource definitions from Watch Keeper.
 Data that is sent to the RazeeDash API is automatically stored in MongoDB.  </td>
       </tr>
       <tr>
          <td><a href="https://github.com/razee-io/razeedash">RazeeDash</a></td>
-         <td>RazeeDash visualizes data that is retrieved by the Watch Keeper and dynamically creates an inventory of your Kubernetes resources in your cluster.
+         <td>RazeeDash visualizes data that is retrieved by Watch Keeper and dynamically creates an inventory of your Kubernetes resources in your cluster.
 You can use the intelligent filter and alerting capabilities to analyze this data and quickly identify and resolve issues in your deployment process. </td>
       </tr>
    </tbody>
 </table>